 The one constant?
 The dish will most definitely be scraped clean… So don’t plan on leftovers!

 PIN IT NOW!
-CLICK HERE TO ADD THIS PERFECT INSTANT POT SWEET POTATOES RECIPE TO YOUR EASY DESSERT RECIPES BOARD ON PINTEREST!
+CLICK HERE TO ADD THIS CHERRY PINEAPPLE DUMP CAKE TO YOUR EASY DESSERT RECIPES BOARD ON PINTEREST!

 Want a dump cake recipe that’s a little more fitting for fall?
 Look no further than this pumpkin dump cake recipe.
 With its layers of pumpkin pie filling, tender vanilla middle, and crunchy buttery pecan topping, it’s sure to become a family favorite fall dessert!